 A number of money laundering cases were brought to light in 2018 in the Baltic region, where SEB has operations.
 Following the money laundering cases, SEB undertook a review of its customer flows in the Baltics.
 On 26th November, 2019, SEB published historical non-resident flows in Estonia for the years 2005 to 2018, of which EUR 25.8 billion (Euro equivalent amount) related to low-transparency non-resident Estonian customer flow.
 SEB is involved in processing transactions with a very large number of counterpart banks, including in the Baltic region, and relies in part on its counterpart banks having effective anti-money laundering policies and procedures.
 Over the past years, regulators have been particularly focused on anti-money laundering procedures and regulations, which continue to evolve.
+SEB has received requests from authorities in jurisdictions in which it operates, including US authorities, to provide information concerning measures against money laundering, which SEB is responding to in dialogue with these authorities.
+These current and any future supervisory activities and requests from authorities could lead to criticism or sanctions, which could be material.
 Anti-money laundering policies and procedures may not always be effective to prevent instances of money laundering or terrorism financing.
-As part of its regular supervisory activities, a review of the implementation of AML 4 in the Latvian branch of the SEB (SEB Latvia), initiated in 2017, was concluded by the Latvian financial supervisory authority in December 2019, resulting in an administrative fee of EUR 672,684 for SEB Latvia.
-In addition, SEB Latvia detected and reported a single case in relation to the European sanctions list where it had not entered correct information regarding a customer's direct owner that was added to the European sanctions list after it had onboarded the customer.
-In relation to the case, SEB Latvia paid an administrative fee of EUR 1,121,140 agreed with the Latvian financial supervisory authority in line with its procedures for regulatory reviews.